victrix-it/repository/replit.md

 # Helpdesk & CMDB System

 ## Overview
-This enterprise IT service management application integrates helpdesk ticket tracking, ITIL-style change management, a Configuration Management Database (CMDB), a knowledge base, and email integration.
+This enterprise IT service management application integrates helpdesk ticket tracking, ITIL-style change management, a Configuration Management Database (CMDB), a knowledge base, email integration, and Service Catalog for request fulfillment.
 It aims to provide IT support teams with a productivity-focused workflow and a professional, information-dense interface, inspired by Linear, Notion, and Carbon Design.
 A key ambition is to support multi-customer environments with data isolation.
 The system also includes comprehensive ISO 27001:2022 compliance features for information security management.

 ## User Preferences
 Preferred communication style: Simple, everyday language.